Myths of everyday life

 The fact that we cannot manage to achieve more than an unstable grasp of reality doubtless gives the measure of our present alienation: we constantly drift between the object and its demystification, powerless to render its wholeness.
 For if we penetrate the object, we liberate it but we destroy it; and if we acknowledge its full weight, we respect it, but we restore it to a state which is still mystified.
 It would seem that we are condemned for some time yet always to speak excessively about reality.
 This is probably because ideologism and its opposite are types of behaviour which are still magical, terrorized, blinded and fascinated by the split in the social world.
 And yet, this is what we must seek: a reconciliation between reality and men, between description and explanation, between object and knowledge.
 (Barthes, 1957/1972)1

 Barthes mentioned in his reflection that it was not a compromise, but rather a reconciliation between reality and men, between description and explanation, and between object and knowledge.
-Namely, through these procedures of experiences, it might "something" out that gives us the inspiration for our future.
+Namely, these procedures of experiences might be "something" out that gives us the inspiration for our future.
 Thus, Information might reflect "things", or "things" might be reflected by information, this act is “cognition” even if we can not touch “things” in information.
-In doing so, it would be dealt with our own reality by the individual act in our own environment practically, therewith, we are questioning in our living space.
+In doing so, we would be dealt with our reality by the individual acts in our environment practically, therefore, we are questioning our living space.
 It might be an interactive process as an experience for humans in everyday life.

 1.Mythologies, Roland Barthes, Editions du Seuil, Paris, 1957, selected and translated from French by Annette Lavers, London, Paladin, 1972.

 2.Information Theory and Cognition: A Review, Khalid Sayood, Department of Electrical and Computer Engineering, University of Nebraska, Lincoln, NE 68588-0511, USA; Published: 14 September 2018